 How our resilient supply chain is helping energy retailers ensure business continuity

-The past 18 months have been fraught with challenges for the energy industry.
+The past two years have been fraught with challenges for the energy industry.
 Covid-19, shipping issues, component capacity, availability limitations, the rising costs of energy and legislative responsibilities, such as renewables obligations and social levies, are just some of the burdens to face the energy sector.

 It’s no secret that there have been global shortages of many products, and electronic components form part of that critical shortages list.
 These materials are key components used in smart meters and in-home displays, both critical products to support the UK’s smart meter roll-out.
 As one of the UK's leading suppliers of in-home displays, we understand it’s essential for energy retailers to have quick, reliable supplies of smart in-home displays.
 We have supported our customers by mitigating the risk of these supply chain disruptions through our global partnerships and dedicated teams.